-Pocket Lists for iPhone Mirror: The Coming War: ARM versus x86 » Van's Hardware Journal Note: This report was originally published at Bright Side of News* on April 8, 2010.
+MediaGoblin:: GNU MediaGoblin Mirror: The Coming War: ARM versus x86 » Van's Hardware Journal Note: This report was originally published at Bright Side of News* on April 8, 2010.
 After their server crashed, BSN* has not yet been able to recover the article after several weeks.
 We are reposting the report here to serve as a mirror of the original article.
 There are likely to be minor editing differences with the BSN* article.
 Note 2: Only a month or two after it was published, a detailed report that I wrote was wiped out during a BrightSideOfNews* hard drive crash.
-That exhaustive report, praised by many throughout the industry as the finest of its kind yet produced, examined the emerging and inevitable ARM versus x86 clash.
 It took a little while and cost BSN* a lot of money to recover the data on the hard drive, but that report is now back up and can be read here.
 I’m currently working on a followup to that bit of analysis that will include even more hardware than the initial report.
-Introduction The Coming War: ARM versus x86 Over the last few years a war has been brewing.
+The computing landscape is changing rapidly and the war between x86 and ARM microprocessors is now underway.
+Introduction In this report we will discuss the emerging competition between ARM and x86 microprocessors.
+The Coming War: ARM versus x86 We thank C.J.